flaport/dwm/README.md

 `dwm` is an extremely fast, small, and dynamic window manager for X.

 ## Patches
-Each branch in this repository represents a single, often modified, patch to vanilla dwm.
+Each patch applied to this version of dwm lives in a separate branch in this repository.
+Such a branch can either be a vanilla patch like they can be downloaded from the suckless website, or a modified patch, or a completely custom patch.
 Below you find all the applied patches in the order they were merged into the master branch of this repository.

 #### systray+alpha